Harfang and LaSalle Announce Completion of Merger

 - Karen Rees (former VP Exploration and Corporate Secretary at Temex Resources Corp.)

-In addition, the previously announced resignation of Fran?ois Goulet as President and Chief Executive Officer of Harfang became effective and Ian Campbell was appointed as President and Chief Executive Officer of Harfang and Ron Stewart was appointed as Vice President, Corporate Development of Harfang.
-Fran?ois Huot remains Vice President Exploration and Yvon Robert remains as Chief Financial Officer.
+In addition, the previously announced resignation of François Goulet as President and Chief Executive Officer of Harfang became effective and Ian Campbell was appointed as President and Chief Executive Officer of Harfang and Ron Stewart was appointed as Vice President, Corporate Development of Harfang.
+François Huot remains Vice President Exploration and Yvon Robert remains as Chief Financial Officer.

 LaSalle Delisting